UniversalDependencies/UD_Haitian_Creole-Autogramm/README.md

 # Summary
 This is a treebank of Haitian creole.
 It contains 144 sentences selected from 3 major genres: bible, literary texts, newspapers.

+Kreyòl (Kreyòl Ayisyen, Haitian Creole, iso-639-1: ht) is the main language of Haïti.
+The dialect described here is the Cap Haïtien dialect which differs slightly in its lexicon with Center and South varieties.

 # Introduction